CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tuner-swerve/swerve-system-requirements.rst

 Swerve Requirements
 ===================

 The swerve project creator and :doc:`swerve API </docs/tuner/tuner-swerve/index>` have several limitations.
-These limitations are in-place to improve maintainability and debugging.
+These limitations are in-place to maximize performance and improve maintainability.

 * Only Phoenix 6 supported hardware (e.g. TalonFX, CANcoder, Pigeon 2.0).